September-October 2014

 Health Management Systems Named Among 'Top Companies to Work For' in Metro Detroit

-DETROIT — Health Management Systems of America was named as one of metro Detroit’s Best and Brightest Companies to Work For by the Michigan Business and Professional Association for the third year in a row.
-The award recognizes companies with high quality human resource initiatives.
-To determine the winners, an independent research firm evaluates each entry based […]
+DETROIT — Health Management Systems of America was named as one of metro Detroit’s Best and Brightest Companies to Work For by the Michigan Business and Professional Association for the third year […]

 -